 Large pouched bill, long neck, large body, webbed feet, grey-brown or silvery, seen flying silently in lines or plunge-diving for fish.

 L 4” WS 5.25”

-Long thin bill, tiny body, small wings, broad tail, green-gray above, darker gray-green below, M: red throat and crown, F: red throat-patch, seen feeding on nectar, wings make whirring sound.
+Long thin bill, tiny body, small wings, broad tail, green-gray above, darker gray-green below, M: red throat and crown, F: can have red spotting on throat.
+Species seen feeding on nectar, wings make whirring sound.

 Bushtit (Psaltriparus minimus)